prcore/docs/content/en/development/plugin-system/add-new-plugin/files.md

 - `ColumnDefinition.OUTCOME`
 - `ColumnDefinition.TREATMENT`
+- `ColumnDefinition.TREATMENT_RESOURCE`

 If you fill in other values, your plugin may not be generically usable.
+But you can still use it if your data contains the columns that you specified.

 ## Dockerfile